Toya-33/Data-Analysis-R/Linear Regression/sns_linear_regression.md

     ## # ℹ 1 more variable: USD_Domestic_Gross <dbl>

-**Insight**: We find that the zero gross revenue data also contains movies not yet released at the time of data collection, so our next step is to exclude these rows from our dataframe.
+**Insight**: We find that the zero gross revenue data also contains movies not yet released at the time of data collection like “Singularity” and “Aquaman”, so our next step is to exclude these rows from our dataframe.

 ``` r
 cleaned_df <- df[df$Release_Date < scrape_date,]